-Eastern Michigan University Information Assurance Program is a Center of Academic Excellence in Information Assurance, sponsored by the National Security Agency.
+Eastern Michigan University Information Assurance Program and Cyber Defense is a Center of Academic Excellence in Information Assurance, sponsored by the National Security Agency.
 Our course work is mapped at Committee on National Security Systems at the 4011 and 4012 Standards.

-The Information Assurance Program at Eastern Michigan University is proud to be a partner in the National Initiative for Cybersecurity Education (NICE) focused on cybersecurity awareness, education, training, and professional development.
-The EMU IA Program is committed to awareness and competence across the nation to develop an agile, highly skilled workforce capable of responding to a dynamic and rapidly developing array of cyber threats.
+The Information Assurance and Cyber Defense Program at Eastern Michigan University is proud to be a partner in the National Initiative for Cybersecurity Education (NICE) focused on cybersecurity awareness, education, training, and professional development.
+The EMU IACD Program is committed to awareness and competence across the nation to develop an agile, highly skilled workforce capable of responding to a dynamic and rapidly developing array of cyber threats.

 The NICE Framework organizes cybersecurity into seven high-level categories, each comprising several specialty areas.
 This organizing structure is based on extensive job analyses that groups functions into the seven categories.